Skip to main content

 There are three form URLs you can specify:

-1. Default Form URL - This URL will be used for both Immerse and back cover forms unless the back cover form URL is also set.
+1. Default form URL - This URL will be used for both Content pages and Back cover forms unless the Back cover form URL is also set.

-You can learn how to enable the form in your Immerse and back cover here.
+You can learn how to enable the form in your Content pages and Back cover here.

 5. Styling and Testing

 Note: If this is the first time adding a form to a Turtl Doc it will need to be styled by our team to match the rest of your Turtl Doc.
-Once you've added it, contact your Customer Success Manager or support@turtl.co and we'll get it styled for you.
+Once you've added it, contact your Customer Success Manager or Customer Support and we'll get it styled for you.

 If you've previously added an Oracle Eloqua form, the styling should already pull through correctly.
 If the form is not styled, double-check you've done everything in steps 1-5 and test again.